Samsung/Tizen.NET/_posts/2019-01-04-How-to-package-UI-and-service-apps.md

 author: Juwon(Julia) Ahn
 ---

 ## Create a new Tizen project for Xamarin.Forms application
-1. You can create a new project by navigating to `File` -> `New` -> `Project...`.
+1. To create a new project, navigate to **File > New > Project...**.
-1. Select any `Tizen App` template except `Service App` under the Visual C# selector (Tizen).
+1. Select any Tizen App template (except the Service App template) under the Visual C# selector (Tizen).
-1. Name of your project and specify its location, then click `OK`.
+1. Enter your project name, specify its location, and click **OK**.

 ![][create_project]

-## Add a new project for a Service Application
+## Add a new project for Service application
-1. In `Solution Explorer`, right-click the solution node and click `Add` -> `New Project...`
+1. In Solution Explorer, right-click the solution node and click **Add > New Project...**
-1. Select the `Service App` template (Tizen) under the Visual C# selector.
+1. Select the Service App template (Tizen) under the Visual C# selector.
-1. Enter the name of your service application, and click `OK`.
+1. Enter the name of your Service application, and click **OK**.

 ![][add_project_for_service_app]

-## Add a reference to a service application in Xamarin.Forms
+## Add a Service Application reference in Xamarin.Forms application
-1. In `Solution Explorer`, right-click on the project name of your UI application, and click `Add` -> `Reference`.
+1. In Solution Explorer, right-click on the project name of your UI application, and click **Add > Reference**.

 ![][right-click-on-ui-app]

-2. In the Reference Manager dialog box, select the name of project you want to reference, and click `OK`.
+2. In the Reference Manager dialog box, select the project you want to reference, and click **OK**.

 ![][service_reference_for_ui_app]

 ## Build the entire solution

-You may see the following error message when you try to build the solution.
+When you try to build the solution, you may see the following error message:

 ![][build_error_for_ui_and_service_apps]

-To fix the error, edit the project file (.csproj) of your service application to change the target framework.
+To resolve, you need to edit the project file (.`csproj`) of your service application to change the `TargetFramework`.

-### AS-IS
+### As Is
 ~~~html
   <PropertyGroup>
     <OutputType>Exe</OutputType>